-1. Your Freedom of Movement
+1. Freedom of Movement

 2. More Control of Your Birth

-4. A Shorter Labor
+4. Potentially Shorter Labor and Pushing Time

 5. A Faster Recovery

-6. To Experience Real Labor
+6. Chance To Experience Real Labor

-8. Less Risks For Mom and Baby
+8. Fewer Complications for Mom and Baby

 9. A More Satisfying Birth Experience

-10. Breastfeeding is Easier and More Successful
+10. Breastfeeding Is Easier and More Successful

 11. Increases Your Confidence